Moonchild6279/Tails-AI/README.md

 # Tails AI
 Available as an addon for the Sonic Gamemaker Engine "Orbinaut Framework" developed by Triangly and MicG.

-Base Scripts Provided!
-Orbinaut Pre-Built Package Coming Soon (In a day or two!)

 ![](Images/Showcase1.gif)

 # Overview